 This dish’s cooking procedure and seasonings are remarkably similar to that of its soybean counterpart.
 The most apparent difference is that mung bean sprouts take less time to cook since they lack the bean components.

 Your Korean food experience is not complete without trying some Korean street foods.
 It is one of the most exposed kinds of Korean food in K-dramas because it can be easily found in the streets.
-Here is some Korean street food that you might want to try when you go to South Korea.
+Here is some Korean street food you might want to try when you visit South Korea.

 English Meaning: Spicy Stir-fried Rice Cakes